-The areas included within the assessment of Antarctic toothfish (Dissostichus mawsoni) are the Ross Sea region (RSR), defined as Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) Subarea 88.1 and Small-Scale Research Units (SSRUs) 88.2A-B; these areas encompass the CCAMLR region south of 60° S and between 150° E and 150° W (Figure 1.
-Conservation of Antarctic Marine Living Resources (CCAMLR) Subareas 88.1 and 88.2, small scale statistical areas (SSRUs), the Ross Sea region Marine Protected Area (General protection Zones (GPZ) (i)-(iii) in light grey shade and the Special Research Zone (SRZ) in dark grey shade) and the Ross Sea region (bounded region).
-The light blue line delineates the N70 management area from the S70 management area.
-Depth contours (light grey) are plotted at 1000 m and 3000 m.).
+The areas included within the assessment of Antarctic toothfish (Dissostichus mawsoni) are the Ross Sea region (RSR), defined as Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) Subarea 88.1 and Small-Scale Research Units (SSRUs) 88.2A-B; these areas encompass the CCAMLR region south of 60° S and between 150° E and 150° W (Figure 1).

 Toothfish are large nototheniids endemic to Antarctic and sub-Antarctic waters.
 There are two main species of toothfish, Antarctic toothfish (D. mawsoni) and Patagonian toothfish (D. eleginoides).
 Their distribution is circumpolar, although D. mawsoni have a more southern distribution and are found in latitudes south of the Antarctic Convergence (Gon & Heemstra 1990).
 D. eleginoides are typically only found in the north-west of the RSR, while D. mawsoni is the dominant species in the rest of the region.
-Hanchet et al. (2008) described the life history of Antarctic toothfish in the RSR.
-They hypothesised that Antarctic toothfish spawn to the north of the Antarctic continental slope, and mainly on the ridges and banks of the Pacific-Antarctic Ridge during winter or spring.
+Hanchet et al. (2008) described the life history of Antarctic continental slope, and mainly on the ridges and banks of the Pacific-Antarctic Ridge during winter or spring.
 Parker et al. (2019) found evidence of spawning in the northern part of the RSR and concluded that spawning in this area likely occurs from mid-July through August.

-Analysis of genetic data has shown that fish within the Pacific sector of the Southern Ocean are weakly genetically differentiated from those in the Atlantic and Indian sectors (Kuhn & Gaffney 2008), with weak evidence for genetic separation of Antarctic toothfish between the RSR and the neighbouring Amundsen Sea region (Kuhn & Gaffney 2008).
-The life history of Antarctic toothfish proposed for the RSR by Hanchet et al. (2008) based on tag movements and ocean circulation and hydrography (Rickard et al. 2010) suggested that Antarctic toothfish in the RSR should be treated as a separate stock.
+Analysis of genetic data has shown that fish within the Pacific sector of the Southern Ocean were weakly genetically differentiated from those in the Atlantic and Indian sectors (Kuhn & Gaffney 2008), with weak evidence for genetic separation of Antarctic toothfish between the RSR and the neighbouring Amundsen Sea region (Kuhn & Gaffney 2008).
+The life history of Antarctic toothfish proposed for the RSR by Hanchet et al. (2008), based on tag movements, and ocean circulation and hydrography (Rickard et al. 2010) suggested that Antarctic toothfish in the RSR should be treated as a separate stock.
 Parker (2014) reviewed the stock structure of Antarctic toothfish in Area 88 including information from genetic studies, otolith microchemistry, stable isotopes, tagging, size and age structure, growth dynamics, and egg and larval dispersal simulations, and concluded that there was no evidence to change the existing stock boundaries for Antarctic toothfish in the RSR.